G-Dragon: 2012–2013: Breakthrough years and comeback with Big Bang

 After touring extensively, G-Dragon went back into the studio to record his second studio album.
 YG Entertainment later announced that Grammy Award-winning musician Missy Elliott will be featured on the album.
 Coup d'Etat (2013) was released in two parts online, with the full album released physically on September 13, featuring collaborations with Diplo, Baauer, Boys Noize, Sky Ferreira, Siriusmo, Zion.T, Lydia Paek, and label-mate Jennie Kim.
 G-Dragon and Missy Elliott performed the song "Niliria" at the KCON 2013 in Los Angeles.
 Six tracks from Coup d'Etat placed within the top 10 of the Gaon Digital Chart, including the number one "Who You?".
 The best-performing single of the album was "Crooked", with over 1.8 million digital downloads, which was his first solo music video to surpass 100 million views on YouTube.
 The title track "Coup d'Etat" was chosen by Billboard as one of the game-changing EDM tracks of 2013.
 The album entered the Billboard 200, making G-Dragon the first Korean act to have multiples entries on the chart.
-The success of Coup d'Etat led to G-Dragon winning a total of four awards at the 15th Mnet Asian Music Awards: Best Male Solo Artist, Best Music Video for "Coup d'Etat", Best Dance Performance for "Crooked", and the highest award, Artist of The Year.
+The success of Coup d'Etat led to G-Dragon winning a total of four awards at the 15th Mnet Asian Music Awards: Best Male Solo Artist, Best Music Video for "Coup d'Etat", Best Dance Performance for "Crooked", and the highest award, Artist of The Year; he became the first and only solo artist to win the latter.
 He later took home the World's Best Entertainer and World's Best Album at the World Music Awards.

 G-Dragon participated in the Infinite Challenge music festival again for the second time on October 17, 2013, in Imjingak, composing and performing the song "Going to Try" with comedian Jeong Hyeong-don.